roukell/employee_directory/README.md

   ## Contributing
   The app is contributed by Melody Lo.
   <br>
-  🌟 Thank you to The Official Pokémon Website | Pokemon.com for providing employee details. 🌟
+  🌟 Thank you to The Official Pokémon Website | Pokemon.com for providing Pokémon data. 🌟

   ## Questions
   * If you have any questions, feel free to contact me via email: yiling.melody.lo@gmail.com